-As part of the process of applying for a DRO, you will be asked about any assets you have, including money in savings.
-If these savings are less than £300 then it may not cause any issues with the application when it is submitted to the Official Receiver (OR) by the Approved Intermediary.
+As part of the process of applying for a DRO, you will be asked about any assets you have.
+This could include money in savings.
+If these savings are less than £300 then it may not cause any issues.
+As long as the application is submitted to the Official Receiver (OR) by the Approved Intermediary.

-The Guidance notes for the Approved Intermediaries says: it is imperative that the debtor is made aware that the information they provide for this section of the application is both accurate and true.
-If a debtor fails to provide an open and honest account of their affairs, and this failure in disclosure is later determined by the OR to be a deliberate undervaluing or a deliberately inappropriate description of their assets when a description is required, the OR may revoke the DRO.
-The debtor may also face criminal and civil sanctions in respect of the provision of data subsequently found to be incorrect.
+The Guidance notes for the Approved Intermediaries says: It is imperative that the debtor is made aware that the information they provide for this section of the application is both accurate and true.
+If a debtor fails to provide an honest account of their affairs, and this failure in disclosure is later determined by the OR to be a deliberate undervaluing or a deliberately inappropriate description of their assets when a description is required, the OR may revoke the DRO.
+The debtor may also face criminal and civil sanctions in respect of the incorrect information being provided.

-So if you have savings and fail to disclose them it could lead to serious consequences as the DRO could be revoked and, if the OR considered the omission sufficiently serious you could be subject to criminal and/or civil sanctions.
-You would really need to speak to an OR and ask them how they conduct their investigations after they have received the application.
+So if you have savings and fail to disclose them it could lead to serious consequences.
+Your DRO could be revoked.
+If the OR considered the omission sufficiently serious you could be subject to criminal and/or civil sanctions.
+You would really need to speak to an OR.
+And ask them how they conduct their investigations after they have received the application.

-Please note, reasonable savings for a special event (like Christmas) are not likely to do anything to jeopardise your DRO, particularly if they are built up from the income you had when you went into your DRO.
-If your circumstances change, however, during your DRO, then you need to inform the OR of this, such as acquiring new sources of income.
-However, if your savings are from the income you had when your DRO was awarded, this should not be a problem.
+Please note, reasonable savings for a special event (like Christmas) are not likely to do anything to jeopardise your DRO.
+Particularly if they are built up from the income you had when you went into your DRO.
+If your circumstances change, then you need to inform the OR of this.
+An example may include acquiring new sources of income.
+However, if your savings are from the income you had when your DRO was awarded.
+Then this should not be a problem.

-There are usually audit trails for all sales, transactions, movements of cash or assets so most things can be checked if necessary.
-As part of the process of applying for a DRO, you will be providing information to the approved intermediary and declaring any previous assets sold, transferred to others.
+There are usually audit trails for all sales, transactions, movements of cash or assets.
+These things can be checked if necessary.
+As part of applying for a DRO, you will provide information to the approved intermediary.
+Here you will declare any previous assets sold or transferred to others.
 If your application is rejected by the OR because of previous transactions then you may need to choose an arrangement to pay instead.
-If you go through in greater detail with your approved intermediary they should be able to give you further guidance.
+If you go through in greater detail with your approved intermediary.
+They should be able to give you further guidance.

 The first thing to do is to speak to your Insolvency Practitioner (IP) who is supervising your Individual Voluntary Arrangement (IVA), it will not be possible to submit an application for a DRO whilst this is still in place.
-Your IP will be able to discuss your options and communicate with your creditors, they will be able to identify if the IVA can continue, perhaps with lower or frozen payments for a short while, until you are back in work.
+Your IP will be able to discuss your options.
+They can communicate with your creditors and identify if the IVA can continue.
+Perhaps with a lower or frozen payment for a short while, until you are back in work.
 It may be that the IVA is not recoverable and ultimately fails.